casact/chainladder-python/docs/intro.md

 # Welcome to Chainladder

-Chainladder-python is a python library for casualty loss reserving.
-By loss reserving, we are refering to the work that would be conducted by an actuary.
-It is:
+`Chainladder-python` - A python library for casualty loss reserving.

-* Simple and efficient tools for actuarial loss reserving
+> * Simple and efficient tools for actuarial loss reserving
-* Designed with practical workflows in mind
+> * Designed with practical workflows in mind
-* Looks like Pandas and Scikit-Learn, the tools you love!
+> * Looks like Pandas and Scikit-Learn, the tools you love!
-* Open source, commercially usable - MPL-2.0 license
+> * Open source, commercially usable - MPL-2.0 license

 Here are a few links to help you get started.